patx/kenobi/README.md

 # kenobiDB
-kenobiDB is a small document based database (abstraction) supporting very simple usage including insertion, update, removal and search.
-It uses SQLite, is thread safe, process safe, and atomic. kenobiDB also supports basic asynchronous operation.
+KenobiDB is a document-based data store abstraction built over SQLite, offering a simple and efficient way to store and retrieve JSON-like data.
+By abstracting away the complexity of SQL, it provides a flexible and secure environment for handling data with high performance.
+With built-in thread safety, async execution, and basic indexing, KenobiDB ensures reliable and fast data management while maintaining the simplicity of a document store.
+Ideal for small applications and prototypes, it combines the power of SQLite with the ease and flexibility of document-based storage.
 Check out the [website](http://patx.github.io/kenobi/) or view the project on [PyPI](https://pypi.org/project/kenobi/).

 ## Use it
 * You can install kenobiDB using the pip command  `pip install kenobi`.